reearth/reearth-web/src/components/atoms/Text/README.md

 ### isParagraph: boolean

-​	if is paragraph, the line height will be 1.5, default is 1
+​	If isParagraph is true, the line height will be 1.5.
+Default is 1.

 ### weight: